 Signs of an Unsuitable Family Lawyer or Firm

 Nobody is perfect, but there are some signs that indicate an attorney is not right for your case.

-Most attorneys offer some sort of initial consultation.
+Most attorneys offer some sort of initial assessment.
 Take this time to determine whether that attorney or his or her firm will be a good fit for you.

 Too Busy for You